WiseLabCMU/abstract-dataloader/docs/index.md

 ## Setup

-While it is not necessary to install the `abstract_dataloader` in order to take advantage of ADL-compliant components, installing this library provides access to [`Protocol`][typing.Protocol] types which describe each interface, as well as [generic][abstract_dataloader.generic] components which may be useful for working with ADL-compliant components.
+While it is not necessary to install the `abstract_dataloader` in order to take advantage of ADL-compliant components, installing this library provides access to [`Protocol`][typing.Protocol] [types which describe each interface][abstract_dataloader.spec], as well as [generic][abstract_dataloader.generic] components which may be useful for working with ADL-compliant components.

 The `abstract_dataloader` is currently distributed using github: